Sign In / Sign Out

 - Map and Locations

-The PhD in Developmental Psychology aims to understand and improve the lives of children, young adults, and of those entering the late-life years.
-Through the innovative combination of community-based interventions, community embedded basic science and psychopathology, the Developmental Psychology program offers unique opportunities for students to build both skills and relationships across the university and local communities.
-Your research at ASU will have practical application and you will be able to see the difference that you make in the lives of real people.
-We are the forefront of science and development and your discoveries will change the lives of families in need across the nation.
-Research done at ASU includes alcohol intervention work among at-risk teens and research into improving coping and anxiety among children.
+The PhD in Developmental Psychology aims to understand and improve the lives of individuals and families across the lifespan.
+Faculty in the Developmental Psychology Program study infancy, childhood, adolescence, young adulthood, and midlife into old age.
+Through the innovative combination of basic science, community-based interventions, and use of contemporary methods of analysis, the Developmental Psychology program offers unique opportunities for students to build both skills and relationships across the university and local communities.
+Your research at ASU will have practical applications and you will be able to see the difference that you make in the lives of real people.
 For a full list of labs, visit the Developmental Labs section of the website here.

-Developmental psychologists work in a variety of settings, including academia, government agencies, health care facilities and schools.
-Those working in colleges and universities tend to focus primarily on research or teaching.
-Others working in applied settings, such as health care facilities or clinics, help to assess, evaluate and treat people living with developmental disabilities.
-Developmental psychologists may work with any part of life cycle, from young to old-age populations.
+Developmental psychologists work in a variety of settings, including academia, government agencies, health care facilities, and schools.
+Those working at universities tend to focus primarily on research and teaching.
+Others work in applied settings, such as nonprofits and health care facilities.
+Developmental psychologists may work with individuals at any age.
+The majority of the graduates of our Developmental Psychology program have gone on to research and teaching careers in academia or government and industry.

 IMPORTANT: To be considered for PhD program, you must complete the application through ASU's online portal AND submit your material through Slideroom

-The 84-hour program of study includes a written comprehensive exam, an oral comprehensive, a prospectus and a dissertation.
-Prospective doctoral candidates should have a passion and interest in cognitive science, have demonstrated research skills in a senior thesis, have a minimum of a 3.00 cumulative GPA and score in the upper quintile of GRE scores.
+The 84 credit-hour program of study includes a master’s thesis, comprehensive exam, and a dissertation.
+Coursework covers theory, methods, advanced statistics, professional development (e.g., grant writing and teaching), general psychology breadth courses, and developmental psychology depth courses.
+Prospective doctoral candidates should have a passion and interest in developmental psychology, have demonstrated research skills through experience in a research lab or senior thesis, and have a minimum of a 3.00 cumulative GPA.

 "I was especially drawn to the Developmental area's diverse and transdisciplinary research interests.
 ASU has relationships with many community organizations and resources can provide me the opportunity to engage in unique training and experiences."